awsdocs/aws-elemental-mediatailor-user-guide/doc_source/ad-reporting-client-side.md

    For more information about providing dynamic ad variables, see [Dynamic Ad Variables in AWS Elemental MediaTailor](variables.md)\.

 1. From the player, use your constructed JSON to initialize a new MediaTailor playback session\.
-Format your request like the following:
+Format your request like the following\.

    ```
-   POST <mediatailorURL>/v1/session/<hashed-account-ID>/<originID>/<assetID>
+   POST <mediatailorURL>/v1/session/<hashed-account-id>/<origin-id>/<asset-id>
        {
           "adsParams": {
               "param1": "value1",